Piotr1215/cloudrumble/docs/tacos.md

 It seems that Spacelift is also going forward with private module registry and provides like CI/CD for modules with tests <https://docs.spacelift.io> /vendors/terraform/module-registry#tests <https://docs.spacelift.io/concepts/run/test-case> against short-lived environments.

 Spacelift also has the most customizable options to work with OPA policies <https://www.youtube.com/watch?v=GWWybopkyko&t=2s>

-Spacelift uses a different pricing than competitors.
-Again we should consider only the highest tier “Enterprise SaaS” due private agents.
-But in that tier there are no environment/applies related restrictions, only number of users.
-Pricing for more users or agents is uncertain.
-Dedicated onboarding, training and support are included in the highest tier.
-It’s starting on $2000 per month.

-Spacelift is very different guy than others, it brings really interesting concepts to the table.
-Maybe higher price from the beginning can problematic.

 ## TACOS Providers Comparison Matrix